Avnu/OpenAvnu/lib/avtp_pipeline/README.md

 ## Running OpenAvnu daemons
 - Helper scripts in the repo root.
 - `$ sudo ./run_igb.sh eth1`
     - Load the igb driver.
 Supply the interface name (ethx) as parameter.
+Only needed if using IGB support for the Intel i210 adapter.
-- `$ sudo ./run_gptp.sh eth1`
+- `$ sudo ./run_daemons.sh eth1`
-    - Start gptp daemon.
+    - Start gptp, msrp, maap, and shaper daemons.
 Supply the interface name (ethx) as parameter.
-- `$ sudo ./run_srp.sh eth1`
-    - Start msrp daemon.
-Supply the interface name (ethx) as parameter.
-- `$ sudo ./run_maap.sh eth1`
-    - Start maap daemon.
-Supply the interface name (ethx) as parameter.
+    - Daemons can also be started individually using the run_gptp.sh, run_srp.sh, run_maap.sh, and run_shaper.sh scripts.

 ## Running OpenAvnu simple talker example
 - `$ sudo ./run_simple_talker.sh eth1`